lucasjinreal/neovim/readme.md

 Here, I wrote some keymaps that helpful when you control your vim.

 - `ctrl + ww`: swith nvim tree and opened file;
+- `hjkl`: for normal mode navigation, however, this need to be changed in the future;

 ## Fonts